Breville Bambino Espresso Machine · โ˜… 4.4 Best Budget Check price on Amazon →

 Weight11 lb

-Buy the base Bambino if you want to save $300 and you are willing to learn manual milk steaming.
+Buy the base Bambino if you want to the price and you are willing to learn manual milk steaming.
 Buy the Plus if you want the auto steam wand and the larger 4-hole wand for faster milk texturing.
 Shot quality between the two is essentially identical.

 Yes.
 The single-hole wand takes about 60 seconds to texture 8 oz of milk to 145F, which is slower than the Bambino Plus's 4-hole wand at 35 seconds.
 The microfoam quality is good enough for hearts and basic tulips after a week of practice.

-The [Baratza Encore ESP](/reviews/baratza-encore-esp) at $199 is the standard recommendation.
-The [1Zpresso JX-Pro](/reviews/1zpresso-jx-pro) at $169 is the manual alternative with better espresso grind.
+The [Baratza Encore ESP](/reviews/baratza-encore-esp) at this price is the standard recommendation.
+The [1Zpresso JX-Pro](/reviews/1zpresso-jx-pro) at this price is the manual alternative with better espresso grind.
 Avoid blade grinders, they cannot produce a usable espresso grind.

 Owner reports suggest 4 to 7 years with regular descaling.
 The ThermoJet element is reliable, the steam wand seals are home-replaceable.
 Expect to descale every 200 shots in hard water.
 Use filtered water and clear the 2 year warranty without service.